Skip navigation

 Career re-entry assistance

-1. In addition to parental leave entitlements; a staff member is entitled to career re-entry assistance.
-The basic entitlements and conditions for career re-entry assistance are as set out in the following table:
+1. In addition to parental leave entitlements, a staff member who is not a casual is entitled to career re-entry assistance.
+The entitlements and conditions for career re-entry assistance are as set out in the following table:

 Provision